 Principality of Andorra

-In May 2013, Brazil and Andorra signed a Treaty on Cooperation in Tourism, seeking to encourage the exchange of tourists and mutual investments in the area, as well as promoting cooperation between the tourism bodies of both Governments through the exchange of experts, experiences and information.
+In May 2013, Brazil and Andorra signed a Treaty on Cooperation in Tourism, seeking to encourage the exchange of tourists and mutual investments in the area and to promote cooperation between Brazilian and Andorran tourism boards by exchanging experts and sharing experience and information.

 Bilateral trade between Brazil and Andorra is not very significant.
-In 2012, Brazilian sales amounted to US$ 366.000, and imports from Andorra amounted to about a million dollars.
-Brazil and Andorra have been negotiating a Tax Information Exchange Agreement.
+In 2017, Brazilian sales totaled 134 thousand dollars, and imports from Andorra amounted to nearly 33 thousand dollars.

-As Andorra joined the United Nations, Brazil and the Principality began a regular political dialogue and an exchange of votes in elections to international bodies.
-Andorra has supported almost all the candidacies submitted by Brazil in international organizations.
+As Andorra joined the United Nations, Brazil and the Principality entered into regular political dialogue and began to exchange votes in elections to international bodies.
+Andorra has supported nearly all the Brazilian candidacies to international organizations.

-The Brazilian Ambassador to Spain cumulatively represents Brazil to the Principality of Andorra.
+The Ambassador of Brazil to Spain has concurrent responsibility for the Principality of Andorra.

 Chronology of the Bilateral Relations